 Ryan Melvin began working with Humane League Labs in July of 2017 as a Research Affiliate.
 He holds a B.S. in Physics and a B.A. in Religion-Philosophy from Birmingham-Southern College.
 Funded by the National Institutes of Health, Ryan is currently a Ph.D. candidate in Physics and an M.A. candidate in Statistics at Wake Forest University.
 He specializes in simulation and analysis of biological systems for the development of anti-cancer therapeutics and novel random-walk-based statistics on networks for targeted interventions.
 He has published original research and novel analysis methods in biology, chemistry, physics and statistics journals.

-During 2017, we will be announcing additional positions seeking creative and self-motivated individuals to plan, design, conduct, analyze and report on research experiments in farm animal advocacy.
+During 2017, we will be announcing additional full-time Research Associate positions seeking creative and self-motivated individuals to plan, design, conduct, analyze and report on research experiments in farm animal advocacy.
 Requirements for our positions will include an abiding commitment to the mission of The Humane League, very strong analytical skills, steadfast curiosity, demonstrable expertise in quantitative methods in research, and a disposition that favors evidence-based reasoning and critical thinking.
 Please stay tuned by subscribing to our blog/newsletter and keeping a watch on The Humane League's page on job openings.